moovatom/moovatom-api-ruby-library/README.md

 The Rakefile's default task is 'minitest', which will load and execute all the `*_spec.rb` files in the spec directory.
 So a simple call to `rake` on the command line from the project's root directory will run the entire test suite.

 This is the first Ruby project in which I started from a TDD/BDD design perspective.
 If anyone has a problem with the tests or sees areas where I can improve please [open an issue](https://github.com/humanshell/moovatom-ruby/issues) here so it can be discussed and everyone can learn a little.
 I really enjoyed creating tests that helped drive the design of the code.
 I'm sure there are *PLENTY* of areas in which I can improve.

+# Changelog

+## v0.3.0

+* Added support for the delete action method
+* Added support for the media_search action method
+* Updated documentation

 # Moovatom